 Taxes and taxation

 The following are all types of taxes and deductions mentioned in the 12/16 Plan that relate to the buying, holding (보유; or “owning”, I translate this word differently depending on context), and sale of real estate (mainly referring to apartments in the current context).

 capital gains tax (양도소득세)

 Literally, this would be “transfer gains tax” but the correct translation is “capital gains tax.”
-The capital gains tax is lowest for people who own no more than one home and lived in that home for a long time.
+The capital gains tax is lowest for people who own no more than one home in the Korean housing market and have lived in that home for a long time.

 comprehensive real estate holding tax (종합부동산세)